luboganev/luboganev.github.io/projects.md

 ### Jochen Schweizer

-Jochen Schweizer GmbH is a market leader in Germany for adventures and experience gifts.
+Jochen Schweizer GmbH is a market leader in Germany for adventures and experiences.
 The company offers over 1,700 different activities for all tastes and ages: adrenaline-packed adventures full of action, fascinating outdoor activities for the whole family and feel-good experiences to relax and enjoy.
 The experience offers can be booked either online or in more than 40 Jochen Schweizer shops in Germany and Austria in the form of vouchers or as an experience box.

 <a href="https://play.google.com/store/apps/details?id=de.jochen_schweizer.jsnow"><img src="{{ site.url }}/images/projects_jochenschweizer_android.png"></a>
 {: .pull-right}